sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/index.md

 > You must run the shell or script using an identity that has Citrix
 > administration rights.
 Although members of the local administrators
 > group on the Controller automatically have full administrative
-> privileges to allow XenDesktop to be installed, Citrix recommends that
+> privileges to allow Citrix Virtual Apps and Desktops to be installed, Citrix recommends that
 > for normal operation, you create Citrix administrators with the
 > appropriate rights, rather than use the local administrators account.